-- being really thirsty
+- Thirsty - being really thirsty.

-- feeling more tired than usual
+- Tired - feeling more tired than usual.

-- losing weight without trying to
+- Thinner - losing weight without trying to.

-- genital itching or thrush
+- Genital itching or thrush.

-- cuts and wounds take longer to heal
+- Cuts and wounds take longer to heal.

 The emotional impact of type 1 and type 2 diabetes

-Living with type 1 or type 2 diabetes can sometimes feel overwhelming.
+It is important to understand that a long-term condition can come with an emotional impact.
+And we know that living with type 1 diabetes or type 2 diabetes can sometimes feel overwhelming.

 Unfortunately, there’s currently no permanent cure for either type 1 or type 2 diabetes.

-But there’s evidence that some people with type 2 can put their diabetes into remission by losing weight.
+There is also evidence that some people with type 2 can put their diabetes into remission by losing weight.
 Following a very low-calorie diet under medical supervision, or having surgery are some ways you can put your type 2 diabetes into remission.